 There is never really a perfect time for anything.
 I learned this lesson as I was trying to figure out my career.
 After graduating college, I accepted a marketing position at a law firm.
 After a month, their subdivision consulting firm became its own entity and took me with them.

-I went from working with 10+ people in coffee with a fancy machine to a team of 3 people.
+I went from working with 10+ people to a team of 3 people.
 I quickly realized what I liked and what I didn’t like.
-Throughout college, I thought I loved working at a start-up—I feel I’m a very entrepreneurial person, but I quickly realized that I love having more structure and being part of corporate life.
+Throughout college, I thought I loved working at a start-up.
+While I’m a very entrepreneurial person, I quickly realized that I love having more structure and I love being part of corporate life.

 Now with the company I’m at, it’s a bit in the middle.
 It’s established but yet small enough to make your own path.